OpenMoonRay/openmoonray-docs/cmd/generate_doc/README.md

 to locally make the following change in scene_rdl2's python.py:\
 `jsoncpp-1.9.5.x` -> `jsoncpp-0.6.0`

 Usage is as follows.
-In each case, <docs_path> should be the path to your openmoonray-docs/docs folder.
+In each case, <docs_path> should be the path to your openmoonray-docs/docs folder (probably `../../docs/`)

 Generate docs for a specific class: `./generate_doc -c DwaBaseMaterial -d <docs_path>`